Health and Longevity Course for Dogs Chapter 3

 Step 3.
 Follow nature's footsteps and use water as your dog's internal cleansing agent.
 Offer your dog fresh filtered dechlorinated water to support the kidneys and general cleansing.
 The reason why water should be dechlorinated is chlorine can have a negative effect on probiotic bacteria in the digestive tract.
 If you still use plastic bottles or water tanks for your water needs, remember that any packaging that is not made by nature is potentially harmful.
 A glass container or a built-in water filter is the best solution for your dog and your environment.

-If you would like to see the combo pack suggested above on one page, click here.
+If you would like to see the combo pack suggested above, click here.

 To read the entire Holistic Health and Longevity Course for Dogs click the links below.